 The knowledge of the spatial distribution of soil penetration resistance is useful to identify compacted areas.
 With this problem stated, management measures can be generated to minimize negative effects, such as decrease in crop yields or the risk of erosion due to increased surface runoff [37].
-According to this, the identification of the variability of the soil mechanical resistance allowed to determine two zones: high PR and low PR (based in 0 – 5 cm depth).
+According to our results, the identification of the variability of the soil mechanical resistance allowed to determine two zones: high PR and low PR (based in 0 – 5 cm depth).
 Accordingly, we then performed evaluations of the other soil properties for each zone separately, to obtain homogeneous treatments and to decrease the variability between the samples.

-The depth trend of PR can be clearly distinguished between high and low zone (Figure 2).
-The area of high PR is a consequence of repeated traffic at the site associated with the field entrance.
-This continuous traffic has caused a deterioration of the soil structure and the porous system [34] with a reorganization of the particles, generating a plow pan to 30 cm depth approximately.
-As for the area of low PR, this presents lower values on the surface, but in depth it is constantly increasing. above the plow foot, there is greater heterogeneity and no clear difference between high PR and low PR.
-The alteration of this tendency can be due to the stratification product of the pedogenesis or to processes of compaction as result of mechanization [38].
+The area of high PR near the entrance to the field is consequence of repeated and concentrated traffic at the site and the long-term use of it in maize production.
+This continuous use has also caused a deterioration of the soil structure and the porous system [34] with a reorganization of the particles, generating a plow pan to 40 cm depth approximately.
+The plow pan also leads to a change of the general trend, from a clear differentiation of the PR in the topsoil to a homogenization in the subsoil, that can be explained by the stratification product of the compaction by mechanization [38].
 Even if PR does not exceed 6000000 Pa, it is considered as being at a very high level according to Schoeneberger, et al. [39]